Elphel/elphel393/README.md

+For developers: **To have SSH access to all Elphel's repositories clone this project using SSH**
 # elphel393
 Installation script for fetching and setting up building environment for elphel393 camera images, it clones and configures several individual repositories, such as